Get Tech Tips

 7. Tighten down the fan

 Regardless of how many set screws your fan blade has, you’ll only want to tighten them down on flats.
 If you only have one flat, you only tighten one screw.
 Be careful not to overtighten the set screw.
-The set screw should be snug, but overtightening could cause it to break or create a bur on the shaft that will make the blade hard to get off later.
+The set screw should be snug, but overtightening could cause it to break or create a burr on the shaft that will make the blade hard to get off later.

 Check that the fan’s rotation is correct.
-This can be tricky, but we recommend placing the top back on the unit with the rotation wires sticking out of the top of the fan.
-Ensure that the blades spin in the correct direction for the unit and that they don’t hit anything.
+This task can be tricky, but we recommend placing the top back on the unit with the rotation wires sticking out of the top of the fan.
+Ensure that the blades spin in the correct direction for the unit and don’t hit anything.